intermine/intermine-report-widgets/README.md

 http.createServer(app).listen process.env.PORT
 ```

 The middleware accepts two params.
-One, `widgets` is an Array of paths to widgets sources.
+One, `apps` is an Array of paths to app sources.
 This can be any of the following:

-1. Git paths on the net like: `git://github.com/intermine/demo-report-widgets.git`
+1. Git paths on the net like: `git://github.com/intermine/demo-fatapps.git`
-1. Local file paths: `/home/dev/demo-report-widgets`
+1. Local file paths: `/home/dev/demo-fatapps`

-The other parameter, `config`, represents the configuration you want merged with the config from the widgets sources.
+The other parameter, `config`, represents the configuration you want merged with the config from the apps sources.
 This can be one of the following:

 1. Local file path: `/home/dev/demo-service/config.json`
 1. A plain JS Object.